-When visiting Orlando theme parks, the usual suggestion is for you to arrive early so that you can make sure you see all the attractions you want to see and have time to relax in between.
-Every once in a while, however, you only have a few hours at the beginning or end of your visit, or maybe you have a free evening and a ticket.
-This happened to me this weekend and I decided to try an experiment: Could I visit Universal Studios after 4pm and still have enough time to enjoy the attractions as well as the evening?
+When visiting Orlando’s theme parks, most guests plan to arrive as early as possible.
+After all, there’s so much to see and do – and you’ll want time to relax in between all that seeing and doing, too!
+Every once in a while, however, you may only have a few evening hours at the beginning or end of your visit to spare, or you might find yourself with a free night and a ticket that needs using.
+Good news: it’s completely possible to arrive at a theme park after 4:00 pm and still have enough time to enjoy the attractions, as well as the evening!

 Not convinced?
 I’ve broken down a hypothetical visit to Universal Studios Florida below to show how you can make the most of an evening visit.
 (It’s important to note, however, that this is written for a normal trip to the park rather than one impacted by the COVID-19 pandemic.
 It may be a while until you can follow this guide to the letter, but that’s something to look forward to, right?)

 Starting off, if you arrive at Universal Studios shortly after four, you’ll be right in time to enjoy the Superstar Parade!
 Showtimes vary, but it usually occurs in the late afternoon, often at 5:00 pm.
 For the best view, I recommend grabbing a spot either in the New York or Hollywood backlot.
 Or, if you’d like a little extra attention from the performers and characters, you can watch from in front of the lagoon, on the side of Transformers: The Ride – 3D.
 Wherever you end up, the Superstar Parade is a great way to kick off your evening in the park.